 What happens if an MRI is denied?

 Denial goes to physician who decides to appeal or follow recommendations of insurance company.
-Physician is notified of denial and the physician's assistant will contact the patient.
+The physician is notified of denial and the physician assistant will contact the patient.

 How long does it take to get visco supplementation injections pre-certified?